team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 # encodeImage index.js
 ## Imported Code Object

-encodeImage is a function that takes an image file path as a parameter and returns a base64 encoded string representation of the image data.
+encodeImage is a function that takes an image file path as a parameter and encodes the image file into a base64 string.

 It uses fs.readFileSync() to read the image file from the given path into a Buffer.
-This Buffer contains the raw binary image data.

-It then converts this Buffer to a base64 encoded string using Buffer.from(image).toString('base64').
-This base64 string can be used as an encoded image that can be embedded or transmitted.
+Then it converts the Buffer to a base64 encoded string using Buffer.from(image).toString('base64').

-So in summary, encodeImage takes an image file path, reads the image binary data, and encodes it to a base64 string.
+The function returns the base64 encoded string representation of the image file.

 ### Code Type

 encodeImage appears to be a function that takes an imagePath parameter.
-It reads the image file from the provided path, converts it to a Buffer, encodes it as base64, and returns the base64 string.
+It reads the image file from the given path, converts it to a Buffer, encodes it as base64, and returns the base64 string.

 ### Quality of Code